kkrypt0nn/Python-Discord-Bot-Template/UPDATES.md

 # Updates List
 Here is the list of all the updates that I made on this template.

+### Version 2.4.2
+* Blacklisted users are being ignored when executing a command

 ### Version 2.4.1
 * Added config import to moderation cog